Skip to Content

 8 Cheapest Hotels on The Strip

-As you may have expected, 3 of the cheapest hotels on the Strip have one common disadvantage: Location.
+As you may have expected, the top two cheapest hotels on the Strip have one common disadvantage: Location.

-Although Circus Circus, Sahara, and STRAT are a ways from the action, they are a quick (and inexpensive) bus ride or Uber away from tourist centers.
+Although Circus Circus and STRAT are separated from the action, they’re a quick (and inexpensive) bus ride, monorail ride, or Uber away from tourist centers.
 Don’t necessarily let that steer you away from them as an option.

 Circus Circus

-I recently stayed in that exact room type and found it to be “OK” although the common areas were pretty beat up.
+I recently stayed in that exact room type and found it to be “OK” for the price, although the common areas were pretty beat up.

 The small price tag comes with some distinct tradeoffs though, as Circus Circus is located a short ride (or a long walk) from the main portion of the Strip.